Liminal Being Doula Service - End of life planning death and mortality doula.

 Liminal Being Doula Service

-Whether you’ve just received a diagnosis, you’re supporting someone you love who is dying, or you simply want to feel prepared, clear and free to get on with living, I’m here for all of it.
+Whether you’ve just received a diagnosis, you’re supporting someone you love who is dying, or you simply want to feel prepared and free to get on with living, I’m here for all of it.

-I’m Danni, a Death Doula and Mortality Doula based in Sydney.
-I walk alongside people and families through one of life’s most profound passages, helping you find your footing, make your wishes known, and move through this time with as much choice, comfort and dignity as possible.
+I’m Danni, a Death Literacy Educator and Mortality Doula based in Sydney.
+I walk alongside individuals (and their families) through one of life’s most profound transitions, helping you accept mortality, find your footing, make your wishes known, and move through end of life with as much choice, comfort and dignity as possible.

 What that looks like in practice: